Controllers

 Single Action Controllers

 Doppar also support invokable controllers.
 You can call it single action controller also.
-To create a single action controller, need to pass the --invok
+To create a single action controller, need to pass the --i

 option before create a controller.